 In times of death, we often extend sympathy by sharing our sorrow for what’s happened.
-Sympathy cards are usually synonymous with condolence messages.
+Sympathy cards are often synonymous with condolence messages.
 When offering sympathy, we’re expressing concern for another’s feelings.
-Cards, notes, phone calls, e-mails, meals, and offers of assistance are all expressions of sympathy.
+Sympathy cards, condolence notes, phone calls, e-mails, meals, and offers of assistance are all expressions of sympathy.

-Listening is a good example of empathy and we all know how difficult it is to simply pay close attention and listen, without adding our personal feelings or thoughts.
-It takes patience to hear the same story over and over again but it is an empathetic and meaningful thing to do.
+Listening is a good example of empathy and we all know how difficult it is to simply pay close attention to what is being said, without adding our personal feelings or thoughts.
+It takes patience to hear the same story over and over again, but it is an empathetic and meaningful thing to do.

 When I think back to some of the stories that the bereaved have shared, it’s easy to discern the differences.
-One mother wrote that at her child’s funeral, she sat all by herself with her surviving child; everyone else, including her ex-husband sat behind her.
+One mother wrote that at her child’s funeral, she sat all by herself with her surviving child; everyone else, including her ex-husband, sat behind her.
 If someone had taken a seat next to her, that would have been empathetic.
-A grieving daughter shared that she had to make all the arrangements by herself for her father’s funeral and reception.
-Relatives weren’t happy with her choices and complained to her at a time of painful loss; empathetic folks would have helped and those that couldn’t would have accepted what she was capable of doing and extended comfort.
+A grieving daughter shared that she had to make the arrangements for her father’s funeral and reception by herself.
+Relatives weren’t happy with her choices and complained to her at a time of painful loss.
+Empathetic folks would have helped; those that couldn’t help would have accepted what she was capable of doing and extended comfort.

 We’ll all experience loss: Would you prefer someone extend you sympathy or empathy?